n0shake/blog/content/blog/cracking-fb-1/index.md

 I tried to follow this routine religiously up until the week of my interview.
 I also tried to do 2-3 mock interviews every week (which helped me immensely to get into the interview groove).
 Since I was going to interview for an iOS role, I also spent significant time during the week to focus on basic and advanced iOS, Objective-C and Swift topics.

-## Data Structures and Algorithms I covered:
+## Data Structures and Algorithms I covered

 - String Manipulation and Linked Lists
 - Arrays, Sets and Maps